danbosscher/sharkord/README.md

 > [!WARNING]
 > This is intentionally low-friction, not high-security.
 Query parameters leak into browser history, screenshots, copied links, and sometimes proxy or analytics logs.
 Use this only for a tiny private server where everyone already has the shared password anyway.
 If this deployment grows beyond that, replace it with a signed invite token flow instead of shipping the raw server password in the URL.

-## Plugin-First Recommendations

-For a small private group, this fork keeps core focused on reliability, voice, chat, and moderation basics.
-Extra "Discord toy" features should stay plugin-first unless they become critical to the core product.

-- Soundboard: use the Sharkord org soundboard plugin instead of building it into core.
-- Music in voice channels: use [`Sharkord/music-bot`](https://github.com/Sharkord/music-bot).
-- Automod experiments: prefer plugin prototypes first, since the SDK already exposes message-create events and moderation actions.
-- Retention/cleanup experiments: prototype those as plugins first unless you need first-class admin UX in core.
-- Media/voice extensions: keep optional extras such as IPTV, clip boards, and stream integrations plugin-oriented where possible.

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## License